Best Guide To Molentargius Natural Park

 What to Wear and Bring When Visiting Molentargius

-If you are into birdwatching, it’s recommended (but not mandatory) to bring or rent some binoculars, so to have a better look at the animals without getting too close and to generally enjoy the experience even more.
+If you are into birdwatching, you should bring or rent some binoculars.
+This way, you’ll have a better look at the animals without getting too close.
+You will enjoy the experience even more.

-A camera is highly recommended too: you are visiting a beautiful natural park, so you might as well take some nice pictures, right?
+I also recommend carrying a camera with a long lens.
+You are visiting a beautiful natural park, so you might as well take some nice pictures, right?
 You will want a good lens to catch the beautiful birds.

 Remember to wear comfortable clothes and shoes.
+Molentargius offers one of the best walks in Cagliari, but it can be tiring.
 Choose natural colors so as not to stand out too much and scare the animals away.
 You can bring your dog, but it has to be on leash.

 Pin It For Later!

-2 thoughts on “A Guide To Visiting Molentargius Natural Park”
+9 thoughts on “Best Guide To Molentargius Natural Park”

 Leave a Comment